 In this video, Zodidi Gwayise talked about her expectations in taking part in the 30-day Ocean Stewards epic ocean expedition.
 Zodidi returned from the first leg of the exhibition at midnight.
 Roving Reporters will catch up with her to find out how it went.
 Continue reading “Zodidi Gwayise docks back in Durban”

 Roving Reporters Ocean Watch ambassador, Diony Lalieu, recently alerted us to this amazing concept – and a future to look forward to.
-If this video is correct, the first clean up system will hit the water 2018.
+IF all goes according to plan, this innovative ocean clean up system will hit the water 2018.
 Continue reading “How to rid the world’s oceans of plastic”

 Falling overboard while on a yacht far out at sea is no longer a concern for 25-year-old marine biology student, Zodidi Gwayisa.